 Each quarter the Company assesses whether sufficient market quotations are available or whether a sufficient number of indicative prices from pricing services or brokers or dealers have been received.
 Investments for which sufficient market quotations are available are valued at such market quotations.
-Otherwise, the Company undertakes, on a quarterly basis, a multi-step valuation process as described below:
+Otherwise, the Company undertakes, on a quarterly basis, a multi-step valuation process as described below

 - For each debt investment, a basic credit risk rating review process is completed.
-The risk rating on every credit facility is reviewed and either reaffirmed or revised by OFS Advisor's investment committee. - Each portfolio company or investment is valued by OFS Advisor. - The preliminary valuations are documented and are then submitted to OFS Advisor's investment committee for ratification. - Third-party valuation firm(s) provide valuation services as requested, by reviewing the investment committee's preliminary valuations.
+The risk rating on every credit facility is reviewed and either reaffirmed or revised by OFS Advisor's investment - Each portfolio company or investment is valued by OFS Advisor. - The preliminary valuations are documented and are then submitted to OFS Advisor's investment committee for ratification. - Third-party valuation firm(s) provide valuation services as requested, by reviewing the investment committee's preliminary valuations.
 OFS Advisor's investment committee's preliminary fair value conclusions on each of the Company's assets for which sufficient market quotations are not readily available is reviewed and assessed by a third-party valuation firm at least once in every 12-month period, and more often as determined by the audit committee of the Company's Board or required by the Company's valuation policy.
-Such valuation assessment may be in the form of positive assurance, range of values or other valuation method based on the discretion of the Company's Board.
+Such valuation assessment may be in the form of positive assurance, range of values or other valuation method based on the discretion of the Company's Board. - The audit committee of the Board reviews the preliminary valuations of OFS Advisor's investment committee and independent valuation firms and, if appropriate, recommends the approval of the valuations by the Board. - The Company's Board discusses valuations and determines the fair value of each investment in the portfolio in good faith based on the input of OFS Advisor, the audit committee and, where appropriate, the respective independent valuation firm.